felixlopz/hubrise-test-task/content/apps/mailchimp/en/connect-hubrise.md

 position: 2
 layout: documentation
 meta:
-  title: Mailchimp - Connect to HubRise
+  title: Connection to HubRise | Mailchimp | HubRise
-  description: How to connect Mailchimp to HubRise to harness the power of Mailchimp to help you grow your business faster.
+  description: Instructions on connecting Mailchimp with HubRise for your EPOS to work with other apps as a cohesive whole.
+Connect apps and synchronise your data.
 ---

 The instructions below detail how to connect your Mailchimp account to a your HubRise account.